-Intramural programs and sports include: flag football, soccer, badminton, 4-on-4 volleyball, basketball, whiffle ball, dodge ball, tennis, bocce ball, ultimate Frisbee, softball, and floor hockey.
+Intramural programs and sports include: flag football, soccer, basketball, whiffle ball, softball, and floor hockey.
 In addition to these sports there are numerous one-day tournaments including powder-puff football, table tennis, 3-on-3 basketball, and slow-pitch softball.
 Regional intramural tournaments against other universities in sports such as flag football and basketball are also available.
 Club sports for men's lacrosse, men's soccer, and hockey also exist.
 These clubs compete on an informal basis with clubs from other colleges and universities.